-- > Apply the continuous probability densities to various problems in science and engineering. - Estimate the point and interval estimators of the mean, variance and proportion for the given Sample data and apply Z-test, t-test to various real-life problems. - > Apply various sample tests like F-test and $\chi^2$ -test for decision making regarding the - Compute the level of correlation, the best fit curve to the given data by the method of least squares and also perform ANOVA arising in the field of engineering.
+- > Apply the continuous probability densities to various problems in science and engineering. - Estimate the point and interval estimators of the mean, variance and proportion for the given Sample data and apply Z-test, t-test to various real-life problems. - > Apply various sample tests like F-test and χ^2 -test for decision making regarding the population based on sample data. - Compute the level of correlation, the best fit curve to the given data by the method of least squares and also perform ANOVA arising in the field of engineering.

-CO1: Apply discrete and continuous probability distributions to various problems arising in

-Engineering applications.

-CO2: Perform Test of Hypothesis for a population parameter for single sample.

-CO3: Perform Test of Hypothesis for population parameters for multiple samples.

-CO4: Interpret the results of correlation, regression and one way ANOVA for the given data.
+- CO1:Apply discrete and continuous probability distributions to various problems arising inengineering applications. - CO2:Perform Test of Hypothesis for a population parameter for single sample. - CO3:Perform Test of Hypothesis for population parameters for multiple samples. - CO4:Interpret the results of correlation, regression and one way ANOVA for the given data.